 Replenish your body’s fluids.
 Drink lots and lots of fluids, including fluids with electrolytes and potassium.

 Water, coconut water, cherry juice, and electrolyte-enhanced sports drinks are all good choices.
+If it’s hot out or you’re sweating more than normal, you’ll need even more fluids.

-Recover.
+Prioritize recovery.
 While it’s important to work hard while training, it’s equally as important to let your body properly recover.

 Your body will thank you for it.